UICrail/SemanticRSM/README.md

 There is not a single way to formally describe networks.
 Nor are there "obvious" ways.
 Taking a step back from decade-long developments and discussions, we try to get back to some fundamental subjects.

 ## Wiki
 The Wiki documents the design process, esp. main design choices.
+It is an integrated wiki; see menu bar.